 The Agency would also like to bring forward interesting and new projects that could benefit the entire rail sector.
-We would like to develop a new safety information sharing tool in the context of the CSM on the assessment of Safety Levels and Safety Performance, including occurrence reporting.
-This activity will involve a budgetary need to build the tool, as well as an ongoing resource need to run the tool, to perform an analysis and generate learning at European level, which is the ultimate added value.
+Depending on the potential evolution regarding the CSM on the assessment of Safety Levels and Safety Performance and the related IT tool for safety information sharing in 2023, this stream of work might need to come back on the 2024 agenda as regards the budget needs.
+As mentioned in previous SPDs, this activity involves a budgetary need to build the tool for enabling information sharing, as well as an ongoing resource need to run this tool, to perform an analysis and, finally, generate learning at European level, which is the ultimate added value.
 This task is a clear example of a new legal obligation for which the Agency would need to receive an additional dedicated budget envelope.
+The Agency is content to have been able to deploy emergency resources to support streams of work such as the Grain Corridor ones, despite the tight pressure on its human resources and budget.

 I would like to assure the members of the Management Board that the Agency will continue to implement the mechanism already put in place for a regular monitoring of the SPD implementation in terms of outputs delivery and resource consumption, as well as of the Strengthening Action Plan.
-The Agency will also continue to improve the set of budget execution monitoring actions already put in place starting 2021 to make best use of the available budget appropriations.
-Furthermore, I will also pay close attention to the productivity of the Agency, ensuring it remains at a high-level.
-The Agency will strengthen its tools to better plan, monitor, and report so as to continuously increase its datadriven, transparent working culture.
-For instance, the Agency's data-driven dashboard, which supports all planning and monitoring decisions, is definitely a step in the right direction.
-In addition, more efforts will be produced to achieve more with less resources, as well as ensuring that the processes within the Agency are streamlined to deliver high-quality results to all our stakeholders.
+The Agency will also continue to improve the set of budget execution monitoring actions already established to make best use of the available budget appropriations.
+The Agency will strengthen its tools to better plan, monitor, and report so as to continuously increase its data-driven, transparent working culture.
+In addition, more efforts will be produced to achieve more with less resources, as well as ensuring that the processes within the Agency are streamlined to deliver high-quality results to all our stakeholders, in line with the Strengthening Action Plan 2023-2027.